A truncated version of this piece appears on IM1776.com

 “Information devours its own contents … [it] dissolves meaning and the social into a sort of nebulous state leading not to a surfeit of innovation but to the very contrary, to total entropy”

 —JB, The Implosion of Meaning in the Media

 Our present is growing eerily similar to Baudrillard’s grim future.
-A media that can provide valuable, trusted information is necessary if we are committed to democratic governance, but seems increasingly unrealistic as the forces of capitalism, corruption, and unprecedented technologies constantly undermine the process.
+A media that can provide valuable, trusted information is necessary if we are committed to democratic governance, but seems increasingly unrealistic as the forces of capitalism, corruption, and unprecedented technologies constantly undermine this process.
 While the optimist might be inclined to view this destabilization as necessary growing pains of a technological democracy— obstacles which, once overcome, will refine our political system— the reality is that there is no clear or easy solution.
 These problems arise from the freedom of information, but the alternative, attempting to further control information, is dubious at best and totalitarian at worst.
 Confronting the issue must begin with a widespread acknowledgement of the nature of the predicament.
 Baudrillard’s prescient theoretical work proves increasingly relevant in our analysis as his anticipated trajectory of the media seems to play out before us.
 Though infamously pessimistic, there is a strain of affirmative vitality in his persistent vigilance within what continues to prove to be a flawed system.
 This perseverance, if anything, should inspire our approach to further understand and adapt to our circumstances.